fbpx

 The Academy searches the world for the most promising pianists, violinists, violists, cellists and chamber music ensembles of trios and quartets to become students of its Soloists & Ensembles Programme.

-Eight from each solo discipline and two ensembles are selected for three weeks of mentorship and coaching by a faculty that is second to none.
-A select number of promising junior students, aged 13 to 15, are also invited to soak up the Festival experience with the aim of inspiring them to apply for full Academy positions in the future.
+Up to seven from each solo discipline and one ensemble are selected for three weeks of mentorship and coaching by a faculty that is second to none.
+Up to four Junior Students, aged 13 to 15, may also be invited to soak up the Festival experience with the aim of inspiring them to apply for full Academy positions in the future.
 The study and performance of chamber music is fundamental at Verbier.
-In addition to classes and coachings offered to two pre-formed trios or quartets, all soloists, including junior students, are assigned to chamber music groups and take part in chamber music masterclasses in addition to those in their respective disciplines.
+Soloists take part in chamber music masterclasses in addition to those in their respective solo disciplines.

 programme dates